-- (1) Geological Sciences core (12 cr.) - (2) Environmental Science core (12 cr.) - (3) economics, policy, and law competencies (6 cr.) - (4) tool skill (3 cr.) - (5) other Geological Sciences or SPEA courses recommended by advisory committee and - (6) 9 credits of research split between Geological Sciences and SPEA.
+- Geological Sciences core (12 cr.) - Environmental Science core (12 cr.) - Courses in economics, policy, and law competencies (6 cr.) - A tool skill (3 cr.) - Other Geological Sciences or SPEA courses recommended by advisory committee and - 9 Credits of research divided between Geological Sciences and SPEA.

 The distribution of credits across these requirements can be modified with the approval of the research committee.
-A committee with a minimum of three members will supervise the student's research program.
-At leat one member of the committee must have a primary affiliation with the Department of Geological Sciences and at least one member must have a rpimary affiliation with SPEA.
+This committee, with a minimum of three members, will supervise the student's research program.
+At least one member of the committee must have a primary affiliation with the Department of Geological Sciences and at least one member must have a primary affiliation with SPEA.
 Two members of the advisory committee must be named as co-advisors with one advisor from each program.